whiskyechobravo/kerko/README.md

   COinS][COinS] model).
 Zotero Connector, for example, will automatically detect the metadata present in the page, but similar behavior applies to [many other reference management software][COinS_clients] as well.
+* Citation downloads: users may download individual citations in RIS and BibTeX formats.
 * Printing: stylesheets are provided for printing individual bibliographic records as well as lists of search results.
 When printing search results, all results get printed (not just the current page of results).